JohnYsaac10/cineapp/README.md

 Java web application about the concept of a cinema.

-Is just an application as practical example of spring framework
+It's just an application as practical example of spring framework